Read time 5 minutes

 The experience wasn’t just about buying; it was sensory stimulation I craved.
 Browsing shelves made me feel normal again.

 Sure, consumerism gets critiqued for being superficial.
-But in my case, it offered something much deeper, relief, emotional balance, and the much-needed distraction.
+But in my case, it offered something much deeper: relief, emotional balance, and the much-needed distraction.

 Shopping as Togetherness